libra/website/docs/libra-protocol.md

 * **Sender address** - Account address of the sender of the transaction.
 * **Sender public key** - The public key that corresponds to the private key used to sign the transaction.
 * **Program**  - The program is comprised of:
     * A Move bytecode transaction script.
-Here is an example of a [peer to peer transaction script](life-of-a-transaction/#peer-to-peer-transaction-script-and-inputs).
+(Here is an example of a [peer to peer transaction script](life-of-a-transaction/#peer-to-peer-transaction-script-and-inputs)).
     * An optional list of inputs to the script, which contains the information about the recipient and the amount transfered to the recipient.
     * An optional list of Move bytecode modules to publish.
 * **Gas price** (in microlibra/gas units) - The amount the sender is willing to pay per unit of [gas](reference/glossary#gas), to execute the transaction.
 * **Maximum gas amount** - The maximum units of gas the transaction is allowed to consume before halting.
-* **Sequence number** - An unsigned integer that must be equal to the sequence number stored under the **sender's account**.
+* **Sequence number** - An unsigned integer that must be equal to the sequence number stored under the sender's account.
 * **Expiration time** - The time after which the transaction ceases to be valid.
 * **Signature** - The digital signature of the sender.